Effective Field Theories and Cosmological Scattering Equations: Soft Limits

 Let us close this section with some general comments.
-In general, we find that soft limits require both special conformal and dilatation operators acting on a contact diagram.
-In the conformally coupled case, it is always possible to express them in terms of only dilatation operators but at the level of the integrand this is not the whole story; when considering how the integrand behaves in the soft limit we find that both types of conformal generators appear.
+Overall, we find that soft limits require both special conformal and dilatation operators acting on a contact diagram.
+In the conformally coupled case, it is always possible to express them exclusively in terms of dilatation operators but at the level of the integrand this is not the whole story.
+When considering how the integrand behaves in the soft limit we find that both types of conformal generators appear.
 Another interesting point is that we can obtain particularly simple soft limits by tuning coefficients in the effective action in \eqref{effectiveaction}.
-For example, if we choose the mass to be that of a conformally coupled scalar and set the coefficients $\left\{ A,B,C\right\} =\lambda\left\{ 1,-8,-20\right\} $, then the soft limit of the corresponding 4-point correlator in \eqref{4pteffective} is simply given by \eq{ \lim_{\vec{k}_{1}\to0}\Psi_4^{(6)}=6(D_{2}^{3}+D_{3}^{3}+D_{4}^{3})\mathcal{C}_{3,\eta}^{\Delta=2}. } It would be interesting to see how the corresponding EFT is related to the ones constructed in \cite{Bonifacio:2021mrf} or if it has any hidden symmetries.
+For example, if we choose the mass to be that of a conformally coupled scalar and set the coefficients $\left\{ A,B,C\right\} =\lambda\left\{ 1,-8,-20\right\} $, then the soft limit of the corresponding four-point wavefunction coefficient in \eqref{4pteffective} is simply given by \eq{ \lim_{\vec{k}_{1}\to0}\Psi_4^{(6)}=6\lambda(D_{2}^{3}+D_{3}^{3}+D_{4}^{3})\mathcal{C}_{3,\eta}^{\Delta=2}. } It would be interesting to look for possible hidden symmetries in the corresponding EFT.
+We could perform a similar set of steps for $\Delta=3$, but in this case there is an ambiguity in how to fix the coefficients since the commutators between the operators $D_i$ and $K_i$ are given by lower order contributions so different orderings might lead to different preferred choices for $\left\{ A,B,C\right\} $.